unpoly/unpoly/README.md

 - Add an entry to `CHANGELOG.md`
 - Commit and push the version bump and `CHANGELOG.md`
 - From the project root, type `rake assets:compile`.
 This will output minified JS and CSS files to the `dist` folder.
-- Commit and push the generated files
+- Commit and push the generated files in `dist`
 - From the project root, type `rake release`.
 This will publish a new gem version to Rubygems.org.
   It will also push a tag for this version, which Bower requires for its own versioning scheme.